We want to provide high quality services at all times - please see What can you expect from us?

 Kendal LA9 7RL

-A form also allows us to monitor all our complaints on the same basis as we have the same information from all the people that complain.
-We use the complaints we receive to improve the services we provide as part of our commitment to delivering excellent customer service.
+We will use your comments to improve the services we provide as part of our commitment to delivering excellent customer service.

 We use the Local Government Ombudsman’s definition of a complaint: